-Mental disorders are widespread in the population, are associated with an enormous burden on those affected, and are of ever-increasing societal relevance.
-The processes by which emotional experience and behavior are extensively affected play an essential role in the development, maintenance and treatment of mental disorders.
+Mental disorders are widespread in the population, associated with an enormous burden on those affected, and are of ever-increasing societal relevance.
+Processes of emotional experiences and emotional behavior are affected in all disorders.
+Moreover, these affected processes play an essential role in role in the development, maintenance and treatment of mental disorders.

 The realigned research program of the Chair of Clinical and Biological Psychology and Psychotherapy focuses on the elucidation of disturbed emotional processes ocurring within mental illnesses.
 Our approach can thereby be summarized as follows:

 - Integrating fundamental research (laboratory experimental psychopathology) and application-oriented research (Psychotherapy Research)

 - Linking neuroscience and methods of social science